HCL-TECH-SOFTWARE/SecurityAnnotationsDemoApp/README.md

 - You will need to set up a system variable known as "SECANNOTATIONS" in order to run the gradle build script properly.

 In order to do this with a windows system you need to create an environmental variable within the command prompt.
-Simply type 'setx SECANNOTATIONS "SecurityAnnotations.jar location"'.
+Simply type 'setx SECANNOTATIONS "AppScan Source install location"'.
 After this your gradle build script should run with no issues.

 In order to do this with a UNIX system you need to create an environmental variable within the terminal.
-Simply type "SECANNOTATIONS=" followed by the file path to the location of SecurityAnnotations.jar.
+Simply type "SECANNOTATIONS=" followed by the file path to the install location of Appscan Source.
 After this is input type "export SECANNOTATIONS".
 After this your gradle build script should run with no issues.

 # Dependencies